Sefton Children’s Trust

 Sefton Children’s Trust was started in 1984 by a group of foster mothers who wanted their foster children to have the same experiences as their peers.
 Over the past 40 years, Sefton Children’s Trust has grown to what we see today.
 We take Sefton children on a week-long educational and physical residential experience to let them learn about teamwork, healthy eating, environmental sustainability and, most importantly, fun.

 In Sefton, one in six children live in relative poverty and out of the 189 neighbourhoods in Sefton, 31 are in the top 10% most deprived areas in the United Kingdom, with 5 neighbourhoods being in the top 1%.
-To even the playing field in the current economy, our goal is to support as many families as possible in making memorable experiences for their children to make lasting memories over the summer holidays.
+Our goal is to support as many families as possible in making memorable experiences for their children to even the playing field.

-We have worked with Manor Adventure Culmington Manor for the last (figure) years to create a safe space for Sefton Children to make lifelong friendships and memories.
+We have worked with Manor Adventure Culmington Manor for more than ten years to create a safe space for Sefton Children to make lifelong friendships and memories.

 For the past 40 years, Sefton Children’s Trust has taken Sefton Children on a week-long residential.